Pallake: Etymology

 The word pallake, "concubine," is of uncertain etymology.
 R. S. P. Beekes has suggested a Pre-Greek origin and a connection with Latin paelex, "mistress," which is also a loanword from a non-Indo-European Mediterranean language.

 Status

 Pallakai could be either free or slaves.
 A free pallake was often a former hetaira, a freedwoman, or a woman from a poor family; and almost always a foreigner, not a member of the polis in which she lived.
 An enslaved pallake would usually have been a captive of war.
 These women were allowed to be bought or sold just as any other slave in the Greek world.
 In Aeschylus' Agamemnon, Cassandra plays the role of an enslaved pallake, captured at Troy and brought home to Agamemnon's palace as his mistress, where they both are killed by Clytemnestra.

 Pallakai were accepted as part of Greek society.
 In "Against Neaera" the orator says:

-We have hetairai [prostitutes] for pleasure, pallakai [concubines] for the body's daily needs, and gynaekes [wives] for the bearing of legitimate children and for the guardianship of our houses.
+We have hetairai [educated companions] for pleasure, pallakai [concubines] for the body's daily needs, and gynaekes [wives] for the bearing of legitimate children and for the guardianship of our houses.